karoman0584/magic_8_ball_flutter/README.md

 # Magic 8 ball flutter
-Magic 8 Ball flutter project
+Magic 8 Ball flutter project using Android Studio

 ## What you will create